Peer influence breaks ergodicity in an opinion dynamics model with external information: Model implementation

-By examining the trajectories of $f_+$ over time across multiple simulations, we obtain Fig.~\ref{fig:trajectories}, which displays both stochastic dynamics and their deterministic counterpart.
-The latter is computed as a binomial tree, namely by iterating the map given by Eqs.~\eqref{eq:payoffs_memoryless_pp} and \eqref{probability_of_changing}, over all possible branches for $X = \pm 1$ and plotting the points of $f_+$ that emerge after multiple iterations.
+By examining the trajectories of $f_+$ over time across multiple simulations, we obtain Fig.~\ref{fig:trajectories}, which displays both the stochastic dynamics and their deterministic counterpart.
+Here, $f_+$ denotes the fraction of agents in state $+1$, and its evolution reflects the collective opinion of the system.
+The stochastic trajectories (blue markers) are generated by simulating the agent-based dynamics for several values of $\gamma$.
+At every time step, agents observe the current population state and a randomly drawn external signal $X(t) \in \{-1, +1\}$, with probability $p$ of being $+1$.
+Using this input, each agent updates their state probabilistically, following a Fermi-type rule determined by the payoffs.
+This process is repeated for $T$ time steps, and the full time series of $f_+(t)$ is recorded.
+The figure shows, for each $\gamma$, the complete set of $f_+$ values visited during the simulations, across time and across 15 independent realizations, plotted along the vertical axis for each $\gamma$.

+In contrast, the deterministic counterparts (red markers) are obtained by iterating a noiseless update map based on the model equations.
+Starting from two initial conditions, $f_+ = 0$ and $f_+ = 1$, we recursively apply the update rule.
+At each step, we consider both possible values of the external signal, $X = \pm 1$, effectively generating a binary tree of possible $f_+$ evolutions.
+After 15 iterations, we collect the set of unique $f_+$ values that emerge, which are dynamically accessible under deterministic dynamics.

 This representation reveals that the behaviour of the agents (when averaged over a large ensemble and long time horizons) closely resembles the deterministic dynamics.
-It also highlights the system’s diverse dynamics depending on the value of $\gamma$: for low $\gamma$, the system tends toward extremal states (near 0 or 1), while for higher $\gamma$, the trajectories become increasingly complex and fragmented.
+It also highlights the system’s diverse behaviours depending on the value of $\gamma$: for low $\gamma$, the system tends toward extremal states ($f_+ \approx 0$ or $f_+ \approx 1$), while for higher $\gamma$, the trajectories become increasingly complex and fragmented.
 However, this representation is incomplete: it indicates which values of $f_+$ are visited but offers no insight into their temporal persistence, stability, or ergodic properties.
 Therefore, in what follows, we turn to alternative representations that more effectively capture the system’s underlying mechanisms and dynamic behaviour.

-To summarise, at each time step, agents observe the current population opinion and the external signal, compute payoffs and the corresponding switching probabilities, updating their states accordingly.
-This process is iterated over time and across multiple simulations.
-In the memory-based setting, agents evaluate actions based on the recent history of the external signal, not only on the instantaneous one.
+In particular, in the memory-based setting, agents evaluate actions based on the recent history of the external signal, rather than on its instantaneous value alone.
 This introduces temporal inertia, reducing sensitivity to noise and fostering long-term adaptation to persistent environmental trends.